superhero/handbook/1-overview.md

 The Tool-Chain is specifically focused on enabling **load distribution** through an **eventual consistency** model well-suited for backend services in a clustered microservice orchestration.

-Read the [components documentations](/5-components.md) list to learn more about them, the different components of the Tool-Chain, and what they are…
+Read the [components documentations](/5-components.md) list to learn more about them; the different components of the Tool-Chain, and what they are…

 ---